siheming/mspypeline/doc/source/workflow.rst

 | These methods will output a multipage PDF file in which the data is plotted repeatedly after applying the different
   normalization options.
 Thereby it is possible to get a better understanding of the effect of each normalization method on the data.
-| Please read the function description explaining what normalized data should look like.
+| Please read the function description explaining how normalized data should look like.
 Once a normalization method is
   chosen, it is highly recommended to perform all further analysis with the same normalized data.